-So you’ve set aside the time for an awesome learning opportunity; whether it be a work training day, workshop, short talk, bootcamp or even short course.
+So you’ve set aside the time for an awesome learning opportunity; whether it be a work training day, workshop, short talk, boot camp, or even a short course.
 The hard part?
 Retaining the most important takeaways, and then applying them effectively in the future.
-A bootcamp/workshop structure makes sense for those wanting to quickly implement new skills and learnings; we run you through how to make the most out of newly learnt content.5 ways to retain newly learnt content
+A boot camp/workshop structure makes sense for those wanting to quickly implement new skills and learnings; we run you through how to make the most out of newly learned content.

 To remember things, we need to actively engage.
 That means reiterating and repeating material in a way that makes sense to you, rather than passively reading or listening.
 Repeating it back, writing notes in your own words, and asking questions are all good ways of engaging with new content.
 Buddying up and bringing a work colleague along for the learning opportunity also greatly impacts your ability to later apply learned knowledge in new contexts.